Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 127.0.0.1 - - [28/Sep/2025:20:30:05 +0000] "POST /api/v1/login HTTP/1.1" 401 128

-You can use the regex_parser to
+You can configure the regex_parser like this to parse them into structured attributes:

 yaml